wa314/ClinoSeg/README.md

 This package is released under the MIT licence.

 ### Data
-Data is avaliable at: https://zenodo.org/records/18977525.
+Data are avaliable at: https://zenodo.org/records/18977525.

 ### Citation